RockAfeller2013/vibecoded/worout/README.md

 - Based on the most optimal workout intervals.
 - Don't need to think about setting the right schedule, you pick based on the time you have to train.
 - Based on Eugene Teo a Fitness influncer advise on interval training https://www.facebook.com/watch/?v=911536631311769
 - Sounds, Colours and Voice to make it fun and interactive and Accissible
+- Use Safari to share/save on Home screen to create a App icon
 - CHeck it out.

 https://www.detectx.com.au/apps/workout/